sergiooncode/veterinary-medical-records/README.md

 ### Setup

 1. Clone the repository
-2. Run `make create-dev` to start frontend service
+2. Run `make create-dev` to start backend and frontend services
 3. Access the frontend at http://localhost:3001
 4. You can check the backend is running at http://localhost:8000
 5. Run `make logs` to see logs of all services
+6. Run `make down`

 - Run tests
   - Backend: `make backend-test`